nephelaiio/ansible-role-growfs/README.md

 The role will implement the following disk management logic when applied to a target system:
 For non-lvm disks:

-* Expand last partition when containig device has over 5% available unpartitioned space
+- Expand last partition when containing device has over 5% available unpartitioned space
-* Grow mounted partition filesystems when applicable
+- Grow mounted partition filesystems when applicable

-For lvm with emtpy disks:
+For lvm with empty disks:

-* Grow pvs when applicable
+- Grow pvs when applicable
-* Partition empty disks and assign device to lvm volume group
+- Partition empty disks and assign device to lvm volume group
-* Grow target lvm logical volume
+- Grow target lvm logical volume
-* Optionally create and mount a new lvm logical volume
+- Optionally create and mount a new lvm logical volume

 The role will fail when any of the following conditions are found

-* A disk device filter (regex) is not defined
+- A disk device filter (regex) is not defined
-* Volume group is not unique
+- Volume group is not unique
-* Logical volume is not unique and an explicit selection has not been made
+- Logical volume is not unique and an explicit selection has not been made

 The role will exit as a no-op in the following cases:

-* No LVM is present and a new disk is found
+- No LVM is present and a new disk is found

 ## Role Variables